yokall/home-ansible/README.md

 `ansible-playbook -i inventory/hosts.ini --user=root playbooks/test_connection.yml`

 > **Note:** The user flag is only required if the remote user has not been created yet.

+## Add non-root user

+On a fresh Diet-Pi OS the only user is root.
+The below playbook installs another user.
+The first time this is ran it must be as root as that is the only user that exists

+Ran `ansible-playbook -i inventory/hosts.ini playbooks/add_user.yml -e 'ansible_user=root'`